cbmbr/cbmbr.github.io/_pages/cv.md

 Education
 ======
 * __BSc.
 Mathematics  –  University of Exeter (2014 - 2019)__
-  * Modules include: Analysis, Differential Equations, Programming for Mathematics, Number Theory, Cryptography and Linear Algebra.
+  * Modules include: Analysis, Vectors and Matrices, Dynamics, Differential Equations, Programming for Mathematics, Linear Algebra, Number Theory and Cryptography.
 * __Data Scientist Bootcamp – Learning People Global (January - March 2021)__
    * I was fortunate enough to receive a scholarship for this Data Science programme which I have been awarded in March 2021.
 This exciting course has helped me apply my knowledge of mathematics to complex real world problems using data-driven solutions.